On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Adversarial Attacks on Verbal Confidence

 \section{Adversarial Attacks on Verbal Confidence}

 We investigate the robustness of verbal confidence produced by LLMs.
-Given a user prompt consisting of a query $\bm{\mathbf{X}} \equiv \{x_{1}, \dots, x_{N}\}$ with a length of $N$ word tokens, users of an LLM can obtain a confidence level by providing the LLM with an additional task prompt $\bm{\mathcal{P}} \equiv \{p_{1}, \dots , p_{M}\}$ of $M$ word tokens, which describes the manner in which the LLM should provide a confidence score and gives an illustrative demonstration of how to do it (i.e., through an example).
+Given a user prompt consisting of a query $\bm{\mathbf{X}} \equiv \{x_{1}, \dots, x_{N}\}$ with a length of $N$ word tokens, users of an LLM can obtain a confidence level by providing the LLM with an additional task prompt $\bm{\mathcal{P}} \equiv \{p_{1}, \dots , p_{M}\}$ of $M$ word tokens, which describes how the LLM should provide a confidence score and may give an illustrative demonstration of how to do it (i.e., through an example).
 The queried LLM then generates a sequence of tokens \( \displaystyle \bm{\mathcal{Y}} \equiv \{y_1, \ldots, y_{R}\} \) consisting of $R$ word tokens as a response, containing a subsequence representing its overall answer $\mathcal{\bm{A}} \subseteq \bm{\mathcal{Y}}$ to the query.
-A corresponding confidence score, which we call the verbal confidence $\mathcal{C}$, is a scalar quantity attained with the help of the task-specific prompt that reflects the model's belief in the correctness of its response $\mathcal{A}$.
+A corresponding confidence score, which we call the \textit{verbal confidence} $\mathcal{C}$, is a scalar quantity attained with the help of the task-specific prompt that reflects the model's belief in the correctness of its answer $\mathcal{A}$.
 The score $\mathcal{C}$ is derived strictly from the output word tokens $\bm{\mathcal{Y}}$ alone without any knowledge of internal model states.
 We refer to the entire process as \textit{confidence elicitation}~(CE).
 Formally, confidence elicitation methods (CEMs) are functions that map a generated sequence of word tokens $\bm{\mathcal{Y}}$ to a confidence score, $\mbox{CEM}: \bm{\mathcal{Y}} \rightarrow \mathcal{C}$, given a specific LLM that serves as a mapping function from the input prompts to the output sequence $\mbox{LLM}: (\mathbf{X}, \bm{\mathcal{P}}) \rightarrow \bm{\mathcal{Y}}$.
-As detailed in Section \ref{cem_def}, the specific CEM functions can be implemented with different prompting strategies, including \textit{chain-of-thought}, \textit{multi-step}, and \textit{self-consistency} prompting.
+As detailed in Section \ref{cem_def}, the specific CEM functions can be implemented with different prompting strategies, including \textit{Chain-of-Thought} and \textit{Multi-Step} prompting.